Croatian / Serbian / Slovenian Preference

 - A defender should not take a trick that the other defender is winning, even if this risks a penalty.
 A defender who takes a trick from his partner and thereby causes the partner to suffer a penalty can be asked to pay that penalty.

-- When defending against sans, if the player to declarer's left decided not to play but was invited, he should lead a spade if the other player said kontra, and a club otherwise.
+- When defending against sans, if the player to declarer's left decided not to play but was invited, he should lead his partner's suit if his partner took part in the bidding.
+If his partner passed but he bid himself he should lead his own suit.
+If neither defender took part in the bidding, he should lead a spade if the other player said kontra, and a club otherwise.

 A defender who invited his partner to play bears the whole risk for the defecnce, and can therefore play as however he sees fit, ignoring the conventions if he wishes to.